-Herpes simplex infection of the lower back and buttocks—also called sacral herpes simplex or genital herpes—is a common recurrent skin condition associated with infection by the herpes simplex virus (HSV).
-HSV infection usually appears as small blisters or sores around the mouth, nose, genitals, buttocks, and lower back, though infections can develop almost anywhere on the skin.
-Furthermore, these tender sores may come back periodically in the same sites.
+Herpes simplex infection of the lower back and buttocks, also called sacral herpes simplex or genital herpes, is a common recurrent skin condition associated with infection by the herpes simplex virus (HSV).
+HSV infection usually appears as a group of small vesicles (fluid-filled blisters), erosions (sore areas of missing skin), or crusts (scabs) around the mouth, nose, genitals, buttocks, or lower back, although infections can develop almost anywhere on the skin.

 Both types of herpes simplex virus produce 2 kinds of infections: primary and recurrent.
-Because it so contagious, HSV causes a primary infection in most people who are exposed to the virus.
-However, only about 20% of people who are infected with HSV actually develop visible blisters or sores.
-Appearing 2–12 days after a person's first exposure to HSV, the sores of a primary infection last about 1–3 weeks.
+HSV causes a primary infection in most people who are exposed to the virus.
+Appearing 5-7 days after a person’s first exposure to HSV, the sores of a primary infection last about 2-4 weeks.
 These sores heal completely, rarely leaving a scar.
-Nevertheless, the virus remains in the body, hibernating in nerve cells.
+Affected individuals carry the virus in their bodies for the rest of their lives.

 Certain triggers can cause the hibernating (latent) virus to wake up, become active, and travel back to the skin.
 These recurrent herpes simplex virus infections may develop frequently (every few weeks), or they may never develop.
 Recurrent infections tend to be milder than primary infections and generally occur in the same location as the primary infection.

-Because sacral HSV is not located in the groin area, people may not realize that they have a form of genital herpes.
-In fact, they may think that they have a recurrent skin condition such as shingles, a yeast infection, or an allergic reaction.
-However, sacral herpes is considered to be a form of genital herpes.
+Sacral herpes is a form of genital herpes.
+Many people who have it may think they have a recurrent skin condition such as shingles, a yeast infection, or an allergic reaction instead.

-The most common locations for sacral herpes simplex include:
+The most common locations for sacral HSV include:

-In mild cases of primary herpes simplex virus infection, an individual may develop 1 or 2 lesions or may notice no symptoms at all.
+In mild cases of primary HSV infection, an individual may develop 1 or 2 lesions or may notice no symptoms at all.
 The lymph nodes in the groin may or may not be swollen.
-In severe cases of primary HSV-2 infection, people may develop fever, headache, neck stiffness, sensitivity to bright lights, muscle pain, painful urination, and discharge from the vagina or urethra.
+In severe cases of primary HSV infection, people may develop fever, headache, muscle pain, painful urination, and discharge from the vagina or urethra.

-Repeat (recurrent) herpes simplex virus infections are often milder than the primary infection, though they look alike.
+Recurrent HSV infections are often milder than the primary infection, but they look similar.
 However, some people never develop the symptoms of a primary HSV infection and may mistake a recurrent infection for a primary infection.
-A recurrent infection typically lasts 7–10 days.
-People who are prone to recurrent outbreaks tend to get them 3–4 times per year, though some may have 10 or more outbreaks per year.
+A recurrent infection typically lasts 7-10 days.
+People who are prone to recurrent outbreaks tend to get them 3-4 times per year.

-Many people with recurrent sacral herpes infections report that the skin lesions are preceded by sensations of burning, itching, or tingling (prodrome).
-About 24 hours after the prodrome symptoms begin, the actual lesions appear as one or more small blisters or open sores, which eventually become scabbed over.
+Many people with recurrent sacral herpes infections report that the skin lesions are preceded by sensations of burning, itching, or tingling (called prodrome symptoms).
+About 24 hours after prodrome symptoms begin, the actual lesions appear as one or more small blisters or open sores, which eventually become scabbed over.

 Triggers of recurrent HSV infections include:

-- Friction to the area, such as that caused by sexual intercourse or tight-fitting clothes
+- Friction to the area (eg, caused by sexual intercourse or tight-fitting clothes).

-Acetaminophen or ibuprofen may help reduce fever, muscle aches, and pain caused by the herpes virus sores.
+Acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) may help reduce fever, muscle aches, and pain caused by the HSV sores.
 Applying cool compresses or ice packs may relieve some of the swelling and discomfort.
-Wear loose-fitting clothes that won't irritate your skin.
+Wearing loose-fitting clothes can help avoid irritation to your skin.

-Because herpes simplex infections are very contagious, it is important to take the following steps to prevent spread (transmission) of the virus during the prodrome phase (burning, tingling, or itching) and active phase (presence of blisters or sores) of HSV-2 infections:
+Because HSV infections are so contagious, it is important to take the following steps to prevent spread (transmission) of the virus during the prodrome phase (burning, tingling, or itching) and active phase (presence of blisters or sores) of HSV infections:

 - Avoid sharing towels and other personal care items.